robjhyndman/ctv-TimeSeries/README.md

     [forecast](https://cran.r-project.org/package=forecast) package.
     [opera](https://cran.r-project.org/package=opera) has facilities for online
     predictions based on combinations of forecasts provided by the user.
-    [mafs](https://cran.r-project.org/package=mafs) fits several forecast models and
-    selects the best one according to an error metric.
   - Point forecast evaluation is provided in the `accuracy()` function from the [fable](https://cran.r-project.org/package=fable) and [forecast](https://cran.r-project.org/package=forecast) packages.
 Distributional